How to Prepare Your Toddler for Preschool: A Step-by-Step Guide

 - Don't miss out - reserve your spot today!

-- 1. Define The SWOT of Your Child
+- 1. Define Your Child’s SWOT

 - 2. Research The School’s Academic Programs

-- 3. Establish a Structured Routine Before Your Child Starts Preschool
+- 3. Establish a Structured Routine

-- 4. Prepare for Emotional Changes in Toddlers
+- 4. Prepare for Toddlers’s Emotional Changes

-- 5. Foster Self-care and Social Skills for Your Toddler
+- 5. Foster Self-Care and Social Skills

-- 6. Look for School Student Support Service
+- 6. Look for Student Support Service

-- 7. Look for School Outdoor Activities for your Toddlers
+- 7. Look for School Outdoor Activities

 - Planning Beyond Preschool: Preparing for the Primary School Transition